How to Document a Process

 Figure 1: Elements of Business Process documentation.

-- Set of guidelines, rules, strategic goals, and even regulatory rules under which an organization operates.
+- Set guidelines, rules, strategic goals, and even regulatory rules under which an organization operates.

 - It would typically cover all facets of the organization, from health, safety, and environment to operational financial and procurement policies.

-- Is a series of inter-related value-adding tasks that achieve a business outcome
+- It is a series of inter-related value-adding tasks that achieve a business outcome

 - Typically, processes are represented in workflow charts.

 - A detailed set of steps to perform a process task.